Wild Encounters From Anchorage to Seward

 Get up close and personal with Alaska wildlife in this three-day itinerary.
-The trip includes birdwatching near Anchorage, a wildlife-watching cruise out of Seward, and behind-the-scenes encounters in three animal husbandry facilities.
+The trip includes birdwatching near Anchorage, a glacier and wildlife cruise out of Seward, and behind-the-scenes encounters in three wildlife conservation facilities.

 Arrive in Anchorage and pick up a rental car.
-The city offers many great experiences for visitors, but our focus is animals—so your first stop on this itinerary is the Alaska Zoo, where you can participate in a 45-minute to one-hour behind-the-scenes “special encounter” to help feed, train and care for the zoo’s wolves or big cats.
+The city offers many great experiences for visitors, but our focus is animals—so your first stop on this itinerary is the Alaska Zoo, where you can participate in behind-the-scenes and animal encounter tours to help feed and learn more about the zoo's wildlife including moose, reindeer, porcupine, and black bears.

 Once that adventure is complete, grab lunch at one of Anchorage’s excellent restaurants and start your 40-mile drive south to the funky ski town of Girdwood.
-Stop at Potter Marsh along the way.
-This wetland is located just south of Anchorage and features extensive boardwalks and viewing platforms.
-It’s a great place to view and photograph the many birds that pass through the area, including bald eagles, horned and red-necked grebes, northern harriers, Arctic terns and trumpeter swans.
+Stop at Potter Marsh, part of Anchorage Coastal Wildlife Refuge, just south of Anchorage.
+This wetland features extensive boardwalks and viewing platforms.
+It’s a great place to view and photograph the many birds that pass through the area, including bald eagles, horned and red-necked grebes, northern harriers, Arctic terns, and trumpeter swans.
 Sometimes you’ll get lucky and see other wildlife like bears and moose, too.

-Keep your eyes peeled as you resume your drive south along the shore of Turnagain Arm—mountain goats and Dall sheep are often spotted on the rocky cliffs above the highway.
-Sometimes you’ll also see small, white beluga whales in the water, chasing salmon, herring and other fish as they travel up the inlet.
+Keep your eyes peeled as you resume your drive south along the shore of Turnagain Arm—Dall sheep are often spotted on the rocky cliffs above the highway.
+Sometimes you’ll also see small, white beluga whales in the water, chasing fish as they travel up the inlet.
 Spend the night in Girdwood.

 Start the day with breakfast in Girdwood, then take a short drive to the Alaska Wildlife Conservation Center, located about a dozen miles further south on the Seward Highway.
-Here, you can see wildlife including brown bears, black bears, elk, moose, wolverines and porcupines in natural habitats.
-Time your visit right and you can take one of the center’s behind-the-scenes tours or watch the animals being fed.
+Here, you can see wildlife including brown bears, black bears, elk, moose, wolverines, wolves, and porcupines in natural habitats.
+Time your visit right and you can take one of the center’s behind-the-scenes tours, animal encounters, or watch the animals being fed.

 Your next stop is Portage Glacier and the Begich, Boggs Visitor Center, where you can learn about Chugach National Forest, which stretches from Prince William Sound to the Kenai Peninsula—an area larger than the state of New Hampshire—and take a short cruise to the glistening face of the glacier.
+Keep an eye out for black bears, eagles, and moose in the Portage area.
 After your visit, drive the rest of the way to Seward and spend the night.